Rust assembly generation: Mapping a bool vector to an owned string vector

 call qword ptr [rip + alloc::alloc::handle_alloc_error@GOTPCREL] ; Call the handle_alloc_error function to handle the memory allocation failure

-jmp .LBB3_4 ; Jump back to eventually exit the function
+jmp .LBB3_4 ; Jump back to exit the function eventually

 .LBB3_12: